 Knowingly means a person acted with awareness that their conduct would result in certain consequences.
 In other words, a person acts knowingly if aware that it is practically certain that their conduct will cause a specific result.

-Misconduct Review Officer ("MRO") means the individual who is primarily responsible for the implementation of the policy and procedures herein, including but not limited to assessing allegations of research misconduct and determining when such allegations warrant inquiries and for overseeing inquiries and investigations.
+Misconduct Review Officer ("MRO") means the institutional official responsible for administering this policy and procedures; MRO has the same meaning as Research Integrity Officer (“RIO”) and the two terms can be interchanged.
 The responsibilities of the MRO may be delegated to another individual(s) as approved by the Deciding Official.

-Preponderance of the evidence means proof by information that, compared with that opposing it, leads to the conclusion that the fact at issue is more probably true than not.
+Preponderance of the evidence means proof by evidence that, compared with the evidence opposing it, leads to the conclusion that the fact at issue is more likely true than not.

 Research means a scholarly work or systematic investigation to develop or contribute to general or specific knowledge.
+For purposes of this Policy, research includes all basic, applied, clinical, translational, and demonstration research in all academic and scholarly fields.
 Research fields include, but are not limited to, the arts, the physical sciences, humanities, applied sciences, social and medical sciences, the professions and research involving human participants and animal subjects.

 Research Misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
-The definition does not include honest error or honest differences in interpretations or judgments of data.
+The definition does not include honest error or honest differences in interpretations or judgments of research data (i.e., differences of opinion).

 Research Misconduct Finding means that: